S T E E L C I T Y S T R I N G S

 Watch this magical film by Tony Williams and be inspired.

-The film examines the important role of the orchestra in the rural community, providing fine music to an audience that has less access to music than city people.
+The film examines the important role of the orchestra in the rural community, providing music to an audience that has less access to orchestras than city people.
 Steel City Strings also provides opportunities for up and coming young soloists to perform with an orchestra.
 Many members of the orchestra are music teachers, and the film reveals the value of music in education, particularly for young children.
 We learn that primary school children who play an instrument will have neurological benefits which will help them in all aspects of education.
 Parts of the brain are accessed by music, that are not affected by other forms of learning.
 By being part of an orchestra, we see children also learn discipline and social interaction.

 The players in Steel City Strings are united by their passion for music, their dedication and their energy.
 Their music resonates throughout the community.
 This film is an uplifting experience celebrating the joy of music.